haoyanghy/Stikman-DAO/README.md

 ## Notes:

 - Website:
-- Website is currently only compatible for pc screen size
+- Website is currently only compatible with PC screen size
 - Gas is used when
  1. Creating a proposal
  2. Voting on a proposal